-We are not aware of any matters to be acted upon at the Annual Meeting other than the proposals described in this Proxy Statement.
+A. We are not aware of any matters to be acted upon at the Annual Meeting other than the proposals described in this Proxy Statement.
 The Board of Directors has named Christine E. Hermann and John K. Stipancich as proxy holders for this Annual Meeting.
-If you submit a properly executed proxy, the proxy holders will have the discretion to vote your shares on any additional matters properly presented for a vote at the Annual Meeting or at any adjournment or postponement of the meeting.
 If for any reason a director nominee is not available as a candidate, the proxy holders may vote your shares for another candidate who may be nominated by the Board, or the Board may reduce its size.